xavier-tobin/PatternAnnotatedString/README.md

 __Paragraph background styling steps:__

-1. Create a pattern annotation using `paragraphPatternAnnotation()` with your desired paragraph styles/pattern.
+1. Create a pattern annotation using `paragraphPatternAnnotation()`.
-2. Use `String.richAnnotatedWith()` to get a `PatternAnnotatedString` which includes background annotations.
+2. Use `String.richAnnotatedWith()` to get a `PatternAnnotatedString`, which includes background annotations.
-3. Call `rememberParagraphBackgrounds()` and pass the the background annotations.
+3. Pass the resulting background annotations to `rememberParagraphBackgrounds()`.
-4. Pass the `annotatedString` and the result of `rememberParagraphBackgrounds` to a `Text`
-5. composable, using the `drawParagraphBackgrounds` modifier and the `onTextLayout` parameter.
+4. Pass both the `annotatedString` and the result of `rememberParagraphBackgrounds` to a `Text` composable, using the `drawParagraphBackgrounds` modifier and the `onTextLayout` parameter.

 In this example, we create a pattern annotation that draws a grey background around a block of
 code: